Updated: 8/15/2019 | August 15th, 2019

 When I boarded my first train, I felt a bit lost.
 Everyone around me seemed to have their routines down, from the clothes they changed into and the food they neatly set out on the small table, to the way they effortlessly made up their bed.
 I just tried to watch and follow their lead, and by the time I departed on my second leg, I felt like an old pro.

-Toilets: Each carriage has a toilet on each end, and they will be locked shortly before, during, and shortly after most station stops (and border crossings if you’re heading into China or Mongolia).
+Toilets Each carriage has a toilet on each end, and they will be locked shortly before, during, and shortly after most station stops (and border crossings if you’re heading into China or Mongolia).
 The toilet doors usually have a schedule showing these closures.
-Despite my fears, they were kept quite clean and well stocked with toilet paper.
+Despite my fears, they were kept quite clean and well stocked with toilet paper (though this is not always the case, so be prepared with your own toilet paper and hand sanitizer).

 Food and water: You will find a samovar with boiling water on one end of the car, usually opposite the attendant’s compartment.
 If you bring your own water bottle, you can also refill it with drinkable water from the attendant.
 While food is available for purchase in the dining car and from vendors roaming the halls, it can be overpriced and the selection may be limited.
 You may be better off bringing your own provisions, especially for a multi-day journey.

-Electronics: Outlets for charging cell phones and the like are available in the hallways.
+Electronics: Outlets for charging cell phones and the like are available in the hallways, though some of the newer cars have their own plugs.
 Most carriages have fold-down seats so you can sit with your device as it charges, although it was not uncommon for people to leave theirs hanging unattended.

 A babushka flashed her gold teeth as she rambled nonstop to anyone who would listen.
 An orphanage teacher was wonderfully patient as I practiced my Russian with her over our two days together, while an engineer was anxious to try out his English, paging through my dictionary and asking me carefully formulated questions.
 None were looking to party — the drink of choice for most was tea, not vodka, which is contrary to many of the stories you hear about the Trans-Siberian.